bignerdranch/expandable-recycler-view/README.md

   - It is best practice to separate your child data into its own `Object`, although it is not required.
 - A parent layout and a child layout

+You can also check out the two sample applications for a full working demo of the features.

 ## Usage
 First, create a stock `RecyclerView` in your layout file and inflate it in your `Activity`/`Fragment` as you would usually do.